smongey/100archive/README.md

 ### Templates to code

-Click here to see the (figma layouts)[https://www.figma.com/file/LnM0I7tmac9aMJPDqIPcfrB6/100-Archive-09.18?node-id=0%3A1].
+Click here to see the [figma layouts](https://www.figma.com/file/LnM0I7tmac9aMJPDqIPcfrB6/100-Archive-09.18?node-id=0%3A1).

 ##### Global Elements